Approach

 Runbook, walkthrough, 30-day stability window.
 Retainer is optional, never the business model.

-These are the patterns we will not adopt - not because they are evil, but because they erode the kind of work we want to keep shipping.
+These are the patterns I will not adopt - not because they are evil, but because they erode the kind of work I want to keep shipping.

 • Retainers by default